PlumpMath/interoperate-uk.github.com/source/_posts/2012-02-20-sinatra-on-rails.markdown

 %h1 Hello From Sinatra
 %p= "Your IP address is: #{@client_ip}"
 ```
 That's it!
 Note that this is the 'inline' flavour of a Sinatra application.
 The view templates are embedded at the end of the ruby source file after the `__END__` keyword.
 The view concept should be familiar to anyone used to Rails.
 [Sinatra](http://www.sinatrarb.com/) expects a layout called 'layout' and will use that to embed views using the 'yield' keyword.
 Routing is declared in the `get '/' do` code block.
 Equally you could use 'post', 'put' etc. depending on the preferred HTTP verb and the path.
 This application will print a simple message to the screen and notify the user of their client IP address.
-To fire up the application, I just type:
+To fire up the application, I just type `ruby my_app.rb` as follows:

-    $ ruby myapp.rb
+    $ ruby my_app.rb
     == Sinatra/1.3.2 has taken the stage on 4567 for development with backup from Thin
     >> Thin web server (v1.3.1 codename Triple Espresso)
     >> Maximum connections set to 1024